s-p-k/wpal/README.md

 Workout pal - A CLI tool written in python to server as an exercises inventory based on available means (body-weight, resistance bands, full gym etc).

+## Why?
+Now that COVID-19 is forcing people to stay at home and also workout at home, I wanted a fast exercise inventory for the command-line where I can easily get the list of exercises instead of randomly googling every  time.

 #### Usage:

 ```bash